tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 A> - Implementing anything unrelated to the story

 As well as implementing the underlying features, the developers should be converting acceptance criteria into runnable tests during this phase.
-It may be that tests are written early in the development phase, before any real work has gone on and they'll continue fail until the story is completed.
+It may be that tests are written early in the development phase, before any real work has gone on and they'll continue to fail until the story is completed.
 Or, it may be that the majority of development is undertaken before work on implementing the acceptance tests start.

 Which approach you choose has interesting affects on developer testing.
 For example, if the coarse grained acceptance test is left until the end, you might focus on unit tests and use TDD to drive out design.
 TDD in this sense is a tool to aid _design_.
 When it comes to implementing the acceptance test, there'll be very little left unknown.
 It can be a bit like test-confirm where you back fill the details to get a green test.